List of songs recorded by Olly Murs

 The English singer and songwriter Olly Murs has recorded songs for five studio albums and collaborated with other artists on their respective singles.
 The singer came to prominence after he finished in second place on the sixth series of The X Factor in 2009, losing to Joe McElderry.
 While competing on the show, Murs, along with the other finalists, was featured on a cover of "You Are Not Alone" originally performed by Michael Jackson.
 Released as a charity single, the proceeds were donated to Great Ormond Street Hospital.

 Despite being the runner-up, Simon Cowell's record label Syco revealed that they had signed Murs as a joint-venture with Epic following the show in February 2010.
 The singer began to work on his self-titled debut studio album, which was released on 26 November 2010.
 The album was preceded by the release of its lead single, reggae-pop track "Please Don't Let Me Go".
-Lyrically, "Please Don't Let Me Go" is based on a previous relationship of Murs', in which the woman did not love him back, he asks her to not to let go of him so soon.
+Lyrically, "Please Don't Let Me Go" is based on a previous relationship of Murs', in which the woman did not love him back, he asks her not to let go of him so soon.
 Some of the tracks present Murs as being critical of his ex-girlfriends' new boyfriend, including "A Million More Years" and the second single, "Thinking of Me".
 Written by Adam Argyle and Martin Brammer, "I Blame Hollywood" draws influence from pop rock.
 Murs co-wrote the song "Love Shines Down" with Ed Sheeran, and it features guest vocalist Jessie J, while "Heart on My Sleeve" is a cover song written by James Morrison and originally performed by Michael Johns.